xmlking/svelte-starter-kit/docs/database.md

 -- create a separate user for hasura (if you don't already have one) CREATE USER hasurauser WITH PASSWORD 'change_me';

--- create pgcrypto extension, required for UUID
-CREATE EXTENSION IF NOT EXISTS pgcrypto WITH SCHEMA public;
-COMMENT ON EXTENSION pgcrypto IS 'cryptographic functions';

 -- create the schemas required by the hasura cloud system CREATE SCHEMA IF NOT EXISTS hdb_catalog;